electrode-io/electrode-native/README.md

 **Android**

-If you need run your react-native miniapp standalone in Android or need to run the container generator for Android (this should rather be taken care of by a CI server) you'll need to have all build tools installed.
+If you intend to run your react-native miniapp standalone in Android or need to run the container generator for Android (this should rather be taken care of by a CI server) you'll need to have all build tools installed.
 If you have Android Studio installed (and corresponding ENV variable paths correctly setup), you should be good to go.
 Otherwise, easiest way is to just install the latest version of [Android Studio](https://developer.android.com/studio/index.html).

 Make sure to export this env variable pointing to your `sdk` folder :